BranchingBad/zone-poker/README.md

 # Zone-Poker

-**Zone-Poker** is a powerful and feature-rich DNS intelligence and reconnaissance tool.
-It is designed to provide a comprehensive overview of a domain's DNS configuration, security posture, and related OSINT data from a single, easy-to-use command.
+**Zone-Poker** is a powerful and feature-rich DNS intelligence and reconnaissance tool, designed to provide a comprehensive overview of a domain's DNS configuration, security posture, and related OSINT data from a single command.

-The tool gathers data from various sources, analyzes it, and presents it in a clean, human-readable format in your terminal, while also exporting the complete findings to JSON and TXT files for easy record-keeping and further analysis.
+The tool gathers data from various sources, analyzes it, and presents it in a clean, human-readable format in your terminal.
+It also exports the complete findings to JSON and TXT files for easy record-keeping and further analysis.

 ---